Choyon Islam

 Choyon Islam (born 16 November 1961) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Sirajganj-6 constituency.

 Career

 Choyon Islam was elected to parliament from Sirajganj-6 as a Bangladesh Awami League candidate in 2008.
-He was made a member of the Parliament standing committee on Jute and Textile Ministry.
+He was made a member of the Parliamentary Standing Committee on Jute and Textile Ministry.

+Choyon became Member of Parliament for third time after winning the Sirajganj-6 constituency in 2024 general election as an Awami League nominated candidate.
+After the fall of the Sheikh Hasina led Awami League government, he was arrested from Gazipur on 10 February 2024.